sanjaycal/ECE298A-6502-SKY/docs/info.md

 $0000: EA          ; 1.
 Mandatory NOP for initialization.
 The PC is now $0001.

-; --- Main program logic begins here ---
+; --- Main program logic begins here, stored contiguously ---

 $0001: A9 42       ; 2.
 LDA #$42 - Load the immediate value $42 into the Accumulator.
                    ;    - Opcode A9 is at $0001.